Ivo-Balbaert/The_Way_to_Jai/book/30_Integrated_build_system.md

 Loading file 'c:/jai/modules/stb_sprintf/module.jai'.
 ```

 2) `.IMPORT` is signalled whenever a new module is loaded.
-Every module is important only once; even when you have for example several #import "Basic", importing happens only one time.
+Every module is imported only once; even when you have for example several `#import "Basic"`, importing of _Basic_ happens only one time.
 You can see which modules are imported: see lines (8)-(9).

 ```
 Import module 'Preload'